dxw/contracts/agreements/govpress.md

         3. Minor modifications to theme files;
         4. Assistance and advice on the usage of WordPress's administration area.

-    3. Subject to additional fees and as specified in the Proposal, dxw will also provide the following services as part of this contract, in addition to the services specified in clause 4.1 and 4.2:
+    3. If your proposal specifies that the website we host will be Managed Plus, dxw will also provide the following services as part of this contract, in addition to the services specified in clause 4.1 and 4.2:

         1. Monitoring of production logs and metrics for issues of concern,